wushouhe/cosmos-sdk/docs/spec/staking/spec-technical.md

     NewCandidate crypto.PubKey // validator to bond to after unbond }
 ```
-QUESTION: Why we need Payout address in the re-delegation element?
+TODO: Why we need Payout address in the re-delegation element?

 ### Transaction Overview